 Tuition information can be found here.

-Scholarships -- The main scholarships students can compete for are: an NSERC or MRC Scholarship for postgraduate studies or an SFU Entrance Scholarship.
 Please refer to the Graduate Awards Guide for more information on various awards, bursaries and scholarships administered either by the University or external sources.

 Students interested in living on-campus should refer to the SFU Residence and Housing website for information on accommodations available as well as application dates.
 The Off-Campus Housing website provides a 'hot-list' for current listings in the local, as well as surrounding areas.